littlesnaf/CustomOrderService/README.md

 - **Performance-minded design**: DPI-based preview vs. print output, caching, and batch-oriented processing to keep UI snappy.
 - **Modular architecture**: shared rendering utilities across several UIs (e.g., `ImageProcessor`, `PdfLinker`, `PackSlipExtractor`).

-If you are reviewing for an internship, I am happy to walk through design decisions, trade-offs, and how I tested performance and correctness.

 ## Contents